Freshen Up Your Teaching with Some New Technology

 - Allows you to take notes and it collects them for you– As you take notes with multiple different colors, you can click the collect highlights button and it will organize all of your notes on a separate Google Doc.
 This makes taking notes a breeze!
 My students are using it right now for their biography research.

 - Turn a document into an MP3 file– I used to record myself reading tests and articles for students each year.
 This one click allows you to have this downloaded instantly for you and then you can share this with your students.
 They can then pause and play at their own pace.

 Bonus Site – ClassroomScreen- Also Free!

 ClassroomScreen has it all for educators.
-This is a one-stop shop for teachers to who like to be able to make one click and keep their classroom management going smooth.
+This is a one-stop-shop for teachers who like to be able to make one click and keep their classroom management going smoothly.
 This site has some great backgrounds that change periodically.
-They also have some GIF’s, which my students love to see up on the screen each day.
+They also have some GIFs, which my students love to see up on the screen each day.
 My students like it so much they have added it to their own devices!
 Not only are the graphics cool, but there are many other cool features as well:

 - Classroom voice levels reminder

 - Clock to help keep your lessons and group work on schedule

 - Voice levels- This is connected to your computer’s microphone and signals to your class when they are above the designated noise level limit.